BalaM314/mlogx/spec.md

 This guide assumes you already know how to make mlog programs, but are frustrated when you try to make larger projects.
 Place your .mlog or .mlogx(supports the extended instruction set in this document) files in /src.
 Running the compiler with `node compiler/compile.js` transpiles .mlogx files into .mlog files, and then combines all your separate files into one(out.mlog), which you paste into a processor in-game.

+Note that you don't *need* to use mlogx, you can call functions and bundle your files with vanilla MLOG(it'll just be annoying to write function calls without `call`).

 Need help?
 I'm BalaM314#4781, you can ping me in the #logic channel of the official Mindustry discord.